Report on the Stewardship and Status of Virginia’s State-Owned Historic Properties, 2021–2023:

 The report is supplemented with guidance and reference materials located below and in this section of the DHR website.
-This year’s illustrated report highlights the restoration of the Virginia War Memorial Carillon in Richmond as well as the status of cemeteries on state-owned lands.
+This year’s illustrated report highlights the efforts of Central State Hospital to preserve its archival records and memorialize it Unmarked Cemetery.

 Recognized as a national preservation leader, Virginia leads the country in preservation stewardship by setting examples in sustainability, economic incentives, battlefield preservation, and groundbreaking achievements in the adaptive reuse of decommissioned military installations.
 Virginia has a responsibility to manage historic properties owned by state agencies and educational institutions in a manner that provides the greatest public benefit possible.

 In the United States, preservation was born in Virginia.
 As early as 1858, the Mount Vernon Ladies Association formed to save Mount Vernon from neglect in the first organized effort to preserve a historic landmark.
 The oldest statewide preservation organization in America, the Association for the Preservation of Virginia Antiquities (formerly APVA, and currently Preservation Virginia) saved Powder Horn in Williamsburg in 1889, long before Colonial Williamsburg was created.

 The Department of Historic Resources (DHR) was created under the National Historic Preservation Act of 1966, when this important legislation led to a State Historic Preservation Office in every state and U.S. Territory, a role DHR serves in Virginia.
 The NHPA Act also established the National Register of Historic Places, by which the Commonwealth founded the Virginia Landmarks Register that same year, Virginia’s parallel program to the National Register.